 If you’re looking for somewhere to start, then it’s worth having a look at some of these free online education sites…

-Alison.com has short online courses on everything from IT to Humanities through to Lifestyle.
+Alison.com has short online courses on everything from IT, to Humanities, to Lifestyle.
 It also gives you the option to find online courses related to specific jobs and careers.
-Alison’s mission is to empower people everywhere, by giving them free access to learning.
+Alison’s mission is to empower people everywhere by giving them free access to learning.
 It will also give users free certification in some areas, although in some instances there may be a fee.

 If you’re interested in learning a new language, then Duolingo can offer a lighthearted educational experience either on the web or via the free app.
-The great thing about Duolingo is that you can easily tap into it anytime (even whilst you’re waiting for a bus!) and its interactive quizzes can help you to enjoy a relaxed learning experience.
-Whilst you can use Duolingo completely free, there is also the option to sign up to a premium subscription if you want to have an ad-free experience and access content whilst offline.
+The great thing about Duolingo is that you can easily tap into it anytime (such as while waiting for a bus) and its interactive quizzes can help you to enjoy a relaxed learning experience.

 Access free learning resources at your local library